 Program overview

 The Aircraft Maintenance Engineer Category E (Electronics) program is a full-time diploma course designed to meet national standards and is approved by Transport Canada (TC).
-This program focuses on the certification of aircraft after maintenance, inspection, repair, or modification of electrical and electronic systems.
-Students will gain the necessary skills and knowledge to ensure that all systems are serviceable and fit for flight, preparing them for a responsible and skilled occupation in the aviation industry.
+This program prepares students for a career as an Aircraft Maintenance Engineer, focusing on the certification of aircraft after maintenance, inspection, repair, or modification of electrical and electronic systems.
+Students will gain essential skills and knowledge to ensure that all aircraft systems are serviceable and fit for flight, making it a highly responsible and skilled occupation.

-The Aircraft Maintenance Engineer Category E (Electronics) program spans a total of 68 weeks of full-time study.
+The Aircraft Maintenance Engineer Category E (Electronics) program consists of a total duration of 68 weeks of full-time studies.
 The program structure includes:

-• Start Dates: The program begins in January and August each year.
+• Start dates are available in January and August each year.

 Featured Experiences